 Maple Chipotle Barbecue Braised Ribs.
-A fall-apart, tender ribs in a sweet and smoky barbecue sauce that slow cooks right in your oven.
+A fall-apart, tender ribs in a sweet and smoky barbecue sauce.
+They slow cook to tender perfrction right in your oven.

-As Super Bowl weekend approaches, good hearty recipes for wings, ribs and chilli, fried chicken and other terrific party food fare are always in demand on Rock Recipes.
+As Super Bowl weekend approaches, good hearty recipes for wings, ribs and chilli become more popular on Rock Recipes.
+Fried chicken and other terrific party food fare are in high demand as well.

-Having recently made a big batch of Maple Chipotle Barbecue Sauce, I wanted to try and incorporate some of it into a recipe for some very saucy, sticky, messy and oh so delicious pork ribs to slow braise in the oven.
+I recently made a quite big batch of Maple Chipotle Barbecue Sauce.
+My intention was to incorporate some of it into a recipe for some very saucy, sticky, messy and oh so delicious pork ribs to slow braise in the oven.

 This recipe was the result of a little experimentation last evening that went very right.
 Napkins aplenty were at the ready as our family demolished a whole batch of these spicy sweet ribs for dinner.